Back Taxes Filing

 - Pay what is owed.
 A financial review should be completed to determine how taxes will be repaid to the IRS.
 To pay in full you can pay electronically, send a check, money order, cashier’s check, or pay cash.
-The balances due for the backed returns may require a negotiating solution which involves a review of current income, living expenses, property and debts.
+The balances due for the backed returns may require a negotiating solution which involves a review of current income, living expenses, property, and debts.
 Options include an Offer in Compromise, or Currently Not Collectible Status.

 - Installment Agreement.
 The most common form of payment to pay back taxes is an Installment Agreement.
 With an installment agreement, taxpayers can pay back taxes in a monthly manner for up to 60 months.
 This will be more manageable especially if you are filing back taxes for two or more years.

 - Offer in Compromise.
 An offer in compromise is a settlement program that allows you to settle what you owe for less.
-Contact Allied Tax Advisory to find out if this option is right for you, this is calculated if the IRS believes the total amount owed cannot be collected by the tax payer due to income.
+Contact Allied Tax Advisory to find out if this option is right for you, this is calculated if the IRS believes the total amount owed cannot be collected by the taxpayer due to income.

-- Getting declared as non collectible.
+- Getting declared as non-collectible.
 This is a way to save time and funds to come up with the amount due.
-You can be placed in non collectible status if you can prove to the IRS that you can not pay your taxes due and be able to afford expenses of daily living.
+You can be placed in non-collectible status if you can prove to the IRS that you can not pay your taxes due and be able to afford expenses of daily living.

 Substitute for Return

 It is important to file for yourself before the IRS files for you with a Substitute for Return.
 This will be filed against you if the IRS’s records show you earned income but there is no return filed within two years.
-A SFR will add penalties and fines on your tax return because it is based on the IRS’s best guess of your income.
+An SFR will add penalties and fines on your tax return because it is based on the IRS’s best guess of your income.
 If the IRS has filed substitute returns for you, please contact the experienced CPA’s and Tax Attorney’s at Allied Tax Advisory Group to prepare correct returns for you to bring your debt to a lower amount.